 - Specialist 1/4″ CED mortice-style carbide compression cutters.
 Ideal for MFC (melamine-faced chipboard) and other jobs where a very fine surface finish is required on both top and bottom surfaces.
 Mortice-style cutters have shorter up-cut, allowing modest depths-of-cut to be used while still engaging the down-cut into the top surface during the first pass.

 - Jobber HSS twist-drills up to 6mm.
 Drilling in MDF and ply up to about 6mm dia is straightforward.
 Beyond that diameter the low rpm (and high torque) demanded by the drill-bit can’t be attained on the 2.2kW spindle.
-But, in any case, if larger holes are required they can simply be machined using a 6mm dia carbide cutter.

 - Facing cutter 25mm CED 3-flute.
 We use a Whiteside 6210 for rapid surfacing.
 A 6220 would work just as well but is costlier.

 - 2-flute ball-end cutters up to 13mm CED, for 3D work.
 We very rarely undertake 3D work ourselves so we’re not in a position to recommend specific 3D cutters.
 One of the limiting factors in 3D work is the availability of cutters sufficiently long to reach into the required pockets without the chuck fouling the workpiece.
-There is a trade-off between cutter rigidity and cutter CED – long, thin cutters being further constrained by the risk of overspeeding.
+There is a trade-off between cutter rigidity and cutter CED – long cutters being further constrained by the risk of overspeeding.

-There is little benefit in using larger cutters for 2.5D timber work other than those listed above: cutting-out hardwood using large CEDs would only be likely to push the machine beyond its reasonable working limits resulting in either poor quality output or a failed job.
+There is little benefit in using larger cutters for 2.5D timber work other than those listed above: cutting-out hardwood using large CEDs would only be likely to push the machine beyond its reasonable working limits resulting in either poor quality output, excessive tolerances, or a failed job.
 Large, long cutters would be suitable mainly for 3D work and for 2.5D work in lighter materials, such as foam boards.

 Can SheetCNC do 3D work?
 Yes.
 The new Mk3 version is fully capable of 3D work up to the limit of the Z-axis.